gophercloud/gophercloud/docs/MIGRATING.md

   All functions and supporting structs and interfaces have been moved to `openstack/compute/v2/servers`.

-Finally, for extensions that added new APIs *and* modified existing APIs, the new APIs are moved into the main module of the corresponding service while the modifications are folded into the modified APIs.
+For extensions that added new APIs *and* modified existing APIs, the new APIs are moved into the main module of the corresponding service while the modifications are folded into the modified APIs.
 These are:

 - `openstack/compute/v2/extensions/availabilityzones`